Who we are

 Halloween Hot Dog Giveaway: Halloween night during Trick-or-Treat hours.
 Free hot dogs, chips, lemonade, hot chocolate, popcorn and more.
 Hay rack rides, kids games, music, free outdoor movie and more.

 Rt.
 66 Red Carpet Corridor Festival: Every year on the first full weekend in May, residents and visitors are invited to take a trip down the "Mother Road" of historic Rt.
 66. Communities along the run from Joliet to Towanda Illinois host activities ranging from flea markets, block parties, garage sales and other fun filled activities.
 Our club participates in the flea market which is located next to Polk-A-Dot Drive In (222 N. Front St.) in Braidwood.
 We hold our annual spring broom sale fundraiser and used eye glass/hearing aid collection.

 Garage Sale Days: On the second Friday & Saturday in June the our club participate in the annual all town garage sale days, sponsored by the Braidwood Fire Sirens.
 Our members & volunteers set up a booth on the lawn at the First Presbyterian Church(corner of Main & Lincoln St.) to sell brooms, collect eye glasses and hearing aids and to promote our various community activities.

 Food Pantry Volunteering: Several of our club members volunteer at the Braidwood Community Care Center food pantry.
 Members stock shelves and freezers, unload deliveries, load vehicles and carry out boxes for the clients of the food pantry.
 The food pantry is located at 112 S. Center Street (behind the Braidwood Police Department/City Hall).
-For information on their services or for volunteer information call Director Noreen Brandle at (815)458-9954.

 How donations and funds are used